 All the individual participant data collected in Lookback sessions are stored in the EU (currently in Ireland) and nowhere else.
 The same goes for the test setup, the recording itself, including any notes made in them, as well as the metadata.

-Some tips for moderators (researchers), to help keep participants anonymous in sessions
+Tips to help keep participants anonymous in sessions

 If you test with prototypes instead of real websites, you can limit what PII can be inserted into certain fields.